-What Jobs Can I Get with a Master's in Information Assurance and Security
+What Jobs am I Qualified for with a Master’s in Information Assurance and Security?

 A master’s degree in information assurance and security opens a wide range of doors for you.
 Public, private and non-profit organizations need computer experts to manage increasingly complex digital technologies.
 Here are just a few of the jobs you can pursue with a M.S. in computer and information security.